amritsingh183/amritsingh183.github.io/_posts/2025-10-18-rust-option-result.md

 ```

-**Use case:** Prototyping or when you're absolutely certain the value exists.
+**Use case:** Prototyping, tests, or when you're absolutely certain the value exists.
+Warning: In production code, prefer using the ? operator or explicit error handling (match, if let) over unwrap()/expect(), as these methods will panic and crash your program if called on None/Err.

 #### expect() - Panics with Custom Message